syncfusion-content/maui-docs/MAUI/Scheduler/cell-selection-view.md

 ---
-layout: post
+layout: cell-selection
-title: Cell selection view in .NET MAUI Scheduler | Syncfusion
+title: Cell selection in the .NET MAUI Scheduler | Syncfusion
-description: Learn here all about how to customize the cell selection in Syncfusion .NET MAUI Scheduler (SfScheduler) control, its elements, and more.
+description: Learn here all about how to customize the cell selection in Syncfusion .NET MAUI Scheduler (SfScheduler) control.
 platform: maui
 control: SfScheduler
 documentation: ug